Play mode for rapid validation

 To use Play, open a BPMN diagram and click the Play tab.
 Read the limitations and availability section if this section is missing.

-In Self-Managed, you are prompted to select from the clusters defined in your Web Modeler configuration.
-The Camunda 8 Helm and Docker Compose distributions provide one cluster configured by default.
+To play a process, you must first configure a cluster.
+A setup environment overlay prompts you to select a cluster and deploy your process.
+In SaaS, you can select any cluster configured for the project (development, test, stage, or production).
+In Self-Managed, you select from the clusters defined in your Web Modeler configuration; the Camunda 8 Helm and Docker Compose distributions provide one cluster configured by default.

-The current version of the active process and all its dependencies, like called processes or DMN files, are automatically deployed to the Play environment.
-An error or warning is raised if a file fails to deploy, is missing, or a Connector secret isn’t filled out.
+Click Deploy in the overlay to deploy.
+The current version of the active process and all its dependencies, like called processes or DMN files, are deployed to the selected cluster.

 Get started with Play